TBTC2/TBTC/README.md

     ```

-If you have any questions regarding APIs, please reach out to us at http:/support@trackonbtc.com
+If you have any questions regarding APIs, please reach out to us at mail: support@trackonbtc.com